kubak89/MVI-Android-Project-Template/README.md

 in the root folder.

 ### Usage
-Currently there is one plop _generator_ defined ('screen', see plopfile.js).
+Currently there is one plop _generator_ defined ('mvi', see plopfile.js).
 It generates all the code of an empty MVI screen within a new package.

 To generate the MVI boilerplate for 'newFeature' screen, follow instructions:
 1. Change directory to the target directory of the package (eg. `./user/src/main/java/com/example/user/presentation` )
-2. Execute plop: `npm run plop screen newFeature`
+2. Execute plop: `npm run plop mvi newFeature`
 3. Enjoy content of `./user/src/main/java/com/example/user/presentation/newFeature`

-(If you have installed plop globally, (2) would simplify to: `plop screen newFeature`)
+(If you have installed plop globally, (2) would simplify to: `plop mvi newFeature`)

 ## CI/CD